 Shae helps Falyse Stokeworth bring Lollys into Maegor's Holdfast before the battle with Stannis's forces; Sansa Stark thinks the maid looks unhappy serving Lollys.
 Tyrion is taken into Maegor's to recover after being wounded by Ser Mandon Moore in the battle.

 A Storm of Swords

-During Tyrion's trial, Shae betrays Tyrion by lying that he conspired with Sansa to murder King Joffrey and Lord Tywin, revealing the full and intimate details of their affair - including her pet name for him as her "Giant of Lannister"; in exchange for her testimony Cersei Lannister offered her a manse in King's Landing and a knight to wed.
+During Tyrion's trial, Shae betrays Tyrion by lying that he conspired with Sansa to murder first King Joffrey and then Queen Cersei, Lord Tywin, and eventually Joffrey's younger brother, Tommen Baratheon.
+Shae reveals intimate details of their affair, including her pet name for him as her "giant of Lannister", while lying about Tyrion having threatened her.
+Tyrion responds by publicly demanding trial by battle, and Prince Oberyn Martell offers to be his champion.

 A Feast for Crows

 Shae's body is discovered in the bed where Tyrion had left her.
 Cersei convinces herself that her father had been questioning Shae about the disappearance of Sansa Stark.
 Cersei recalls that in exchange for Shae's testimony at Tyrion's trial, she had offered the girl a manse in King's Landing and a knight to wed.
 The night before Tyrion's trial by combat, Shae had asked about Cersei's promises and the return of jewels given to her by Tyrion.
 Cersei had refused to grant anything to a tearful Shae, however, unless the girl revealed Sansa's whereabouts.
 Cersei orders the disposal of Shae's corpse be handled by the Kettleblacks and that her presence in the chambers of the Hand of the King be kept secret.